 - how long it took to reach the target yield from the moment you press the button on your machine OR

-- the total time the coffee grinds were in contact with the water for
+- the total time the coffee grinds spent in contact with the water

 Time is a driver of extraction.
 It’s very simple and analogous to brewing tea.
 More time = more extraction and more strength.